chromium/chromium/components/feature_engagement/README.md

         might not want to show a different one.
     *   Whether we have shown a particular In-Product Help or not might be a precondition for whether we should show different one.
-*   Users should be able to use try out a feature on their own for some time before they see help.
+*   Users should be able to try out a feature on their own for some time before they see help.
-    *   We should show In-Product Help only if they don't seem use it, but we believe it would be helpful to them.
+    *   We should show In-Product Help only if they don't seem to use it, but we believe it would be helpful to them.
 *   Share the same statistics framework across all of Chrome.
     *   Sharing a framework within Chrome makes it easier to track statistics